jacobleetodd/potential-giggle/README.md

 `npm run storybook`

 ## TTD
-Default CanClearCount test will fail, feature needs to be implemented
+Default and CanClearCount tests will fail, feature needs to be implemented